 Let us not forget the words Pope John-Paul II said in 2000: “The smallest grain sowed in Spain, some fifty years ago, has become a tall tree filled with the fruit of the Spirit”.
 Decolores!

 There is currently no English-speaking Cursillo movement within the Archdiocese of Moncton.
-Find the closest English-speaking movement by visiting the website for the Canadian Conference of Catholic Cursillos.
+Find the closest English-speaking movement by visiting the websites below.